EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Pricing and Revenue Optimization.md

 - *Customer value should be the key driver of price.*

+- *The goal of pricing and revenue optimization is to provide the right price:
+	-  *For every product*
+	- *To every customer segment*
+	- *Through every channel*
-- *The goal of pricing and revenue optimization is to provide the right price: • For every product • To every customer segment • Through every channel In addition, the goal is to update those prices over time in response to changing market conditions.*
+	- *In addition, the goal is to update those prices over time in response to changing market conditions.*

 - *Analyze alternatives.
 This activity is the one most widely identified with pricing and revenue optimization or revenue management.
 For many companies, it has historically involved the use of spreadsheets to compare pricing alternatives under different scenarios.
 Choose the best alternative.
 The choice of the best alternative requires a clear understanding of the goal for each price in the PRO cube—is it to maximize revenue or maximize price or some combination of the two?
 When many prices are changing quickly, an algorithm is typically required to solve the underlying optimization problem.
 Execute pricing.
 Finally, the prices that have been calculated need to be communicated to the market.
 This step is also referred to as pricing execution.*